hansknecht/ProCore/ProdSuccess.md

 # What is required to deliver a product successfully?

+*Getting the right work done at the right time*
 ## This does not include:
 - A specific toolset
 - A specific methodology